 “But ma, and pa, and Elle?”

 “We are working our way to them right now,” Sal said.
 “Once we found this place, we’ve been having them work back to the village.
 I thought we were close.
-How long have you guys been up there?”
+How long have you been out on the ice?”

 “Two months,” I said.